AvivYaniv/Cortex/README.md

 # Cortex

-Project for brain-comuter-interface, enabels to upload and view users telemetry data.
+Cortex is brain-comuter-interface ultra flexibale and durable project, which enabels to upload and view users telemetry data.
 <br/>See [full documentation](https://braincomputerinterface.readthedocs.io/en/latest/).

 Telemetry data currently contains snapshots of: